population-research/uganda-covid/response/wber_response.md

     that all attrited households would have been food insecure.
-    Except for severe food insecurity in round 1 when we assume that attrited households are food insecure, the results that were statistically significant in the main model remain statistically significant for the bounding exercise.
+    Except for severe food insecurity in round 1 when we assume that attrited households are food insecure, the results that were statistically significant in the main model remain significant for the bounding exercise.